 Sabbatical leaves are awarded with financial support to increase the usefulness to the University of individuals as teachers and as scholars, and to contribute to their long-term effectiveness as members of the academic profession (HB II.B.2.a).
 The sabbatical leave affords the faculty member a release from normal teaching and service duties to pursue scholarly or creative activities that will benefit the individual and the university.
-Such activities may include intensive research and/or writing in one's discipline, retraining in a different field or methodology related to the person's professional and/or teaching area, training to improve teaching methods, and developing programs that would be of benefit to the university.
+Such activities may include intensive research and/or writing in one's discipline, retraining in a different field or methodology related to the person's professional and/or teaching area, and training to improve teaching methods.
 The scholarly or creative products of the leave will be disseminated in an appropriate peer-reviewed venue.